kwonus/Quelle/Quelle-AVX.md

 +eternal  || F2

-We can execute these as a compound statement by issuing this command:
+We can utilize these as a compound statement by issuing this command:

 $C1 $C2 $F1 $F2